Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Continuation sheaves

-are the attractor ring at $\phi$ and the free attractor ring over $\Z_2$ at $\phi$ respectively. \end{definition} The fundamental exact sequence allows us to relate the sheaves $\scrA$ and $\gMorse$.
-The generators of $\gAtt$ and the ring structure of $\scrA$ recover the sheaf of attractors $\scrS^\sAtt$.
+are the attractor ring at $\phi$ and the free attractor ring over $\Z_2$ at $\phi$ respectively.
+We define this to be the \emph{fundamental short exact sequence of the attractor sheaf}.
+The fundamental exact sequence allows us to relate the sheaves $\scrA$ and $\gMorse$.
+The generators of $\gAtt$ and the ring structure of $\scrA$ recover the attractor lattice sheaf $\scrS^\sAtt$. \end{remark}